 // Let's assume the result is a and b, and the current diff is the result of a^b

-// Get any bit 1 from diff (here we use the last bit)
+// Get any bit that is 1 in diff (here we use the last bit)

 diff = (diff & (diff - 1)) ^ diff